BBC: Internet

 The BBC's online presence includes a comprehensive news website and archive.
 The BBC's first official online service was the BBC Networking Club, which was launched on 11 May 1994.
 The service was subsequently relaunched as BBC Online in 1997, before being renamed BBCi, then bbc.co.uk, before it was rebranded back as BBC Online.
 The website is funded by the Licence fee, but uses GeoIP technology, allowing advertisements to be carried on the site when viewed outside of the UK.
 The BBC claims the site to be "Europe's most popular content-based site" and states that 13.2 million people in the UK visit the site's more than two million pages each day.

 The centre of the website is the Homepage, which features a modular layout.
 Users can choose which modules, and which information, is displayed on their homepage, allowing the user to customise it.
 This system was first launched in December 2007, becoming permanent in February 2008, and has undergone a few aesthetical changes since then.
 The home page then has links to other micro-sites, such as BBC News Online, Sport, Weather, TV, and Radio.
-As part of the site, every programme on BBC Television or Radio is given its own page, with bigger programmes getting their own micro-site, and as a result it is often common for viewers and listeners to be told website addresses (URLs) for the programme website.
+As part of the site, every programme on BBC Television or Radio is given its own page, with bigger programmes getting their own micro-site, and as a result it is often common for viewers and listeners to be told URLs for the programme website.

 Another large part of the site also allows users to watch and listen to most Television and Radio output live and for seven days after broadcast using the BBC iPlayer platform, which launched on 27 July 2007, and initially used peer-to-peer and DRM technology to deliver both radio and TV content of the last seven days for offline use for up to 30 days, since then video is now streamed directly.
 Also, through participation in the Creative Archive Licence group, bbc.co.uk allowed legal downloads of selected archive material via the internet.